Well, first of all it took me 4 days(exaggeration) to find the directions on the actual Facebook site.

 If you use Open Graph tags, the following six are required:

-• og:title - The title of the entity.
+- The title of the entity.og:type

-• og:site_name - A human-readable name for your site, e.g., "IMDb".
+- A human-readable name for your site, e.g., "IMDb".fb:admins

-• fb:admins or fb:app_id - A comma-separated list of either the Facebook IDs of page administrators or a Facebook Platform application ID.
+- A comma-separated list of either the Facebook IDs of page administrators or a Facebook Platform application ID.
 At a minimum, include only your own Facebook ID.

 More information on Open Graph tags and details on Administering your page can be found on the Open Graph protocol documentation .